-The operations start date was set based on information provided by the developer and is the latest possible operations start date for Window 1 projects.
+The operations start date was set based on information provided by the developer and is the date that the Viking Link entered commercial operations.

 The number of operational years (25) is the default length of the cap and floor regime, as set in Viking Link's licence.